Already Answered

 All seven Wisdom Books are explored across 40 chapters in The Original Search Engine.
 Learn more at solomongraybooks.com/the-book.

-A note about the people in this series.
+A note about the people you will meet in the posts ahead.
 Dan and the others are written the way wisdom literature has always worked.
 The situations are real.
 The people carrying them are figures, the way Job is a figure, the way the son in Proverbs is a figure.
 The questions are not invented.